Generating temporal networks with the Ascona model: The Ascona Model and EDLDE Structures

-However, one might be interested in sampling links based on different distributions, other than exponential ones \cite{barucca_maximum_2025}.
-In that case, we obtain queues alternative to the $M/M/\infty$ one, whose implementation leads to small modifications of the Ascona sampling method, but lead to structures different from the EDEDE ones.
-Theoretical properties of these derived models depend on the theoretical properties of these alternative queueing processes; however, some properties like the stationary value are often independent from the Markovian assumptions \cite{bunday_gmr_1980, gross_fundamentals_2008}.
-See \cite{gross_fundamentals_2008} for a discussion of the consequences of dropping the purely Markovian assumption for the arrival times, in particular allowing restrictions on the support, inhomogeneity of the rate parameter, and batch arrivals.
+However, one might be interested in sampling links based on other distributions than exponential ones.
+In that case, we obtain queues alternative to the $M/M/\infty$ one.
+Their implementation leads to small modifications of the Ascona sampling method and produces structures different from the EDLDE ones.
+Theoretical properties of these derived models depend on the corresponding properties of the alternative queueing processes; however, some properties, like the stationary mean occupancy, are often independent of the purely Markovian assumptions \cite{bunday_gmr_1980, gross_fundamentals_2008}.
+See \cite{gross_fundamentals_2008} for a discussion of the consequences of dropping the Markovian assumption for the arrival process, in particular allowing restrictions on the support, inhomogeneity of the rate parameter, and batch arrivals.